wp-plugins/wpdiscuz/readme.txt

 * | Option to show the latest comments on top or bottom of threads
 * | Option to set Live Update mode (auto or notifier buttons) and update period
 * | Options to turn On/Off Comment Voting and Sharing features
+* | Option to allow guests vote for comments
 * | Option to hide/show CAPTCHA field on comment form
 * | Option for "User Must be registered to comment"
 * | Option to held new comments for moderation